libfuse/sshfs/sshfs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In some cases, attempts to access the SSHFS mountpoint may freeze if
-no filesystem activity has occured for some time.
+no filesystem activity has occurred for some time.
 This is typically
 caused by the SSH connection being dropped because of inactivity
 without SSHFS being informed about that.
 As a workaround, you can try
 to mount with ``-o ServerAliveInterval=15``.
 This will force the SSH